High Availability Synchronization Settings¶

 Note

 If XMLRPC is configured to synchronize users, create the sync user on the secondary manually first, as well as on the primary.
-The redundant copy on the secondary will be removed during the first successful synchronization, but the initial synchronization cannot succeed without it.
+The redundant copy on the secondary will be removed during the first successful synchronization, but the initial synchronization cannot succeed without that account present.

 Remote System Password¶